nelstevens/The-Daphnia-ruler/README.md

 * body perimeter (length of red outline in image)
 * body width (purple line in image)

 The Daphnia ruler can also be used as a python package allowing the user to access more functionality.
-For more information see ...???!!!
+For more information see tbd.

 ## Installation